franciscoabsampaio/vineyard/README.md

 There are two tiers of Databricks workspaces:
 - Standard.
 Requires a public IP.
 - Premium.
 Allows for both public and private network implementations.
 In this project, premium workspaces will always generate private networking resources, such as private endpoints and private links.
+Regardless, users can still decide if they want to enable private frontends or not.

+### root VS env

+The repository and workflow are split into `root` and ``env`` for a few reasons:
+- Users may want to deploy critical infrastructure (which, when destroyed, represents permanent business damage and loss of information) and non-critical environment-specific infrastructure from different environments.
+An example would be CI/CD pipelines in different environments, for each environment.
+- Certain resources are unlikely to be redeployed/altered at a frequent rate.
+Others, such as cluster size, are more likely to be reconfigured.
+- Sequential generation of the databricks resources per-environment would have required some very rough workarounds if dynamic `provider` blocks were not used.
+Using `for_each` arguments in `provider` blocks is only possible in OpenTofu 1.9.0 onwards.
+The Terraform version with which this repository was tested does not support dynamic `provider` blocks - and most likely no future version will.

 ## Pre-Requisites